TeamPiped/Piped-Kubernetes/charts/apps/piped/README.md

 ## Changelog

-### Version 2.0.2
+### Version 2.1.0

 #### Added

-N/A
+* Recommended resource limits were added to values, but are not enabled by default to make it concise decision to the user.

 #### Changed

-* Added a config validator for frontend.
+N/A

 #### Fixed

-* Allow specifying of resource limits.
+* Pod templates that were not getting things from values

 ## Support